sntnjerry/SanatanTimeApp/README.md

 Official Sanatan Time App for Android.

-This app displays the current Sanatan Time (With Bramh Murat as 3:30 AM).
+This app displays the current Sanatan Time (With Bramh Murat as 3:30 AM Christian Time System).

-Just download and install the **sanatantime.signed.apk** file from above, then install it.
+Just download and install the **sanatantime.signed.apk** file from above.

 ### Jai Shree Ram!